Andy Morgan/Aston Martin

 Since the 1960s, Aston Martin has upheld an image of style and exclusivity, bolstered by its association with the Bond franchise.
 But as the automotive industry races towards a new era, Aston Martin has had to evolve, much like Bond, and embrace change.

-Today, the company is responding to broader industry shifts.
-Rising trade barriers hindering supply chains and keeping EV prices high, as well as growing competition and volatile trade in markets such as China.
-In September, Aston Martin and a number of other large car brands issued profit warnings.
+Today, the company is responding to broader industry shifts, such as rising trade barriers hindering supply chains and keeping EV prices high, as well as growing competition and volatile trade in markets such as China.
+In September, Aston Martin and several other large car brands issued profit warnings.

 But it’s not all doom and gloom.
-Global new-vehicle sales are expected to reach a record 97.2 million units by 2025, with electric vehicles (EVs) leading at a 16% growth rate to 19.4 million units, according to a recent Economist Intelligence Unit report.
-It’s much-needed positive news for the industry.
+Global new vehicle sales are expected to reach a record 97.2 million units by 2025, with electric vehicles (EVs) leading at a 16% growth rate to 19.4 million units, according to a recent Economist Intelligence Unit report.
+It is much-needed positive news for the industry.

 For Aston Martin, which appointed former Bentley Motors chairman Adrian Hallmark as CEO earlier this year, this will only be of some comfort.
-It operates in a highly personalised, high-end bit of the market where costs can easily spiral out of control and where increasingly, its technology choices can have a determining role.
+It operates in a highly personalised, high-end area of the market where costs can easily spiral out of control and where, increasingly, technology choices can have a determining role.

 Speaking at Infor’s recent European conference in Amsterdam, CIO Steve O’Connor talks about the completion of an IT transformation and the need for efficiency (unsurprisingly), but it was envisioning a “software-defined car of the future” that he says has shaped the company’s current thinking, especially when it came data, parts and asset management.

-Aston Martin has been working with enterprise resource planning (ERP) provider Infor for about four years now, but unlike many vendors who approach transformation, Aston Martin went for more of a rip and replace approach – usually the stuff of IT consultant nightmares.
-Much of this was down to its own Materials Requirement Planning (MRP) platform that the company had built about 20 years ago.
+Aston Martin has been working with enterprise resource planning (ERP) provider Infor for about four years now, but unlike many suppliers that approach transformation, Aston Martin went for more of a rip-and-replace approach – usually the stuff of IT consultant nightmares.
+Much of this was down to its own Materials Requirement Planning (MRP) platform the company had built about 20 years ago.

-O’Connor says that “trying to maintain it and keep the thing alive just became way more complex”, and it didn’t adhere to industry best practice.
+O’Connor says “trying to maintain it and keep the thing alive just became way more complex” and it didn’t adhere to industry best practice.
 In short, it was due an overhaul, but what made it even more pressing was the pressure building on meeting changing needs within the industry.

 “The big driver is obviously the future of automotive,” he says, talking about the need to embrace EVs and how technology is now part and parcel of making cars and in-car experiences.